As the world becomes increasingly uncertain, Xylem Inc. (XYL) offers stability - The Dwinnex

 Dividends & Splits

-XYL’s forward annual dividend rate is 1.32, up from 1.04 a year ago.
+With its trailing 12-month dividend rate of 1.04, XYL has a forward annual dividend rate of 1.32.
 Against a Trailing Annual Dividend Yield of 0.98%, it implies a Forward Annual Dividend Yield of 1.24%.
 The stock’s 5-year Average Dividend Yield is 1.15.

 Earnings Estimates

-Current recommendations for the stock of the company come from 16 analysts.
-On average, analysts expect EPS of $0.66 for the current quarter, with a high estimate of $0.68 and a low estimate of $0.61, while EPS last year was $0.63.
-The consensus estimate for the next quarter is $0.79, with high estimates of $0.9 and low estimates of $0.57.
+The firm’s stock currently is rated by 13 analysts.
+On average, analysts expect EPS of $0.62 for the current quarter, with a high estimate of $0.68 and a low estimate of $0.58, while EPS last year was $0.47.
+The consensus estimate for the next quarter is $0.79, with high estimates of $0.88 and low estimates of $0.74.

 Revenue Estimates

-14 analysts predict $1.34B in revenue for the current quarter.
-It ranges from a high estimate of $1.38B to a low estimate of $1.3B.
-As of the current estimate, Xylem Inc.’s year-ago sales were $1.26B, an estimated increase of 6.00% from the year-ago figure.
-For the next quarter, 14 analysts are estimating revenue of $1.42B, an increase of 7.40% over than the figure of $6.00% in the same quarter last year.
-There is a high estimate of $1.47B for the next quarter, whereas the lowest estimate is $1.36B.
+It is expected that $90B in revenue will be generated in the current quarter, according to 12 analysts.
+It ranges from a high estimate of $1.36B to a low estimate of $1.33B.
+As of the current estimate, Xylem Inc.’s year-ago sales were $1.27B, an estimated increase of 5.80% from the year-ago figure.
+For the next quarter, 12 analysts are estimating revenue of $1.43B, an increase of 4.80% less than the figure of $5.80% in the same quarter last year.
+There is a high estimate of $1.45B for the next quarter, whereas the lowest estimate is $1.4B.